libp2p/js-libp2p/examples/echo/README.md

 This example performs a simple echo from the listener to the dialer.

 ## Setup
-1. Install the modules from libp2p root, `npm install`.
+1. Install the modules from libp2p root, `npm install` and `npm run build`.
 2. Open 2 terminal windows in the `./src` directory.

 ## Running